-Simple to make and cheaper than the store bought varieties, this Sunflower Seed Butter is delicious and perfect for anyone with a nut allergy.
+Simple to make and cheaper than the store bought varieties, this Sunflower Seed Butter is delicious and perfect for anyone with a nut allergy or anyone who wants to mix up their nut butter routine!

 I’ve always liked sunflower seed butter (or sun butter) but I could never find it in store without all the added sugars.
 And therefore I just didn’t love it.

-That is why I made my own sunflower seed butter with no extra sugar.
+That is why I made my own sunflower seed butter with no added sugar.
 And it’s sooooo delicious.

 I wanted to take more pictures to show you just how easy this is to make, but my stomach was hurting and although it sounds strange, it’s not easy taking pictures of food when you are recovering from abdominal surgery.
 (Food bloggers get in crazy positions to get the good pictures!)